publiccodenet/about/activities/recruitment/open-position-template.md

 * be able to work independently
 * be a strong communicator in English
 * have international experience
-* [for codebase steward roles: be an active participant in the codebase community you support]
+* {for codebase steward roles: be an active participant in the codebase community you support}

 ## Job description

-This role is an [job title from the function structure at this scale] as defined in the [Functiegebouw Rijksoverheid]([URL to the job, for example https://www.functiegebouwrijksoverheid.nl/functiegebouw/functiefamilies/bedrijfsvoering/medewerker-administratie]) (the Dutch national government standardised role descriptions).
+This role is an {job title from the function structure at this scale} as defined in the [Dutch national government role structure]({URL to the job, for example https://www.functiegebouwrijksoverheid.nl/functiegebouw/functiefamilies/bedrijfsvoering/medewerker-administratie}) (standardised job description).

-> [Translated job description]
+> {Job description from scale in the role structure translated into English}

 ## More information about this position

-This is a [part or full] time role ([hours/week]) in our main offices in Amsterdam, the Netherlands[ or remote].
+This is a {part or full} time role ({hours/week}) in our main offices in Amsterdam, the Netherlands{ or remote}.
 Assistance in relocation is possible.

 This is a one year contract, with an option to extend.
-Compensation is based on Scale [Scale] of the Dutch national government salary framework at [amount at first step of the scale] excluding holiday pay and with generous paid vacation.
+Compensation is based on Scale {Scale number} of the Dutch national government salary framework at {amount at first step of the scale} excluding holiday pay and with generous paid vacation.

 ## More about the application process